department-of-veterans-affairs/LEAF-Developer-Examples/forms/formQuery.md

 ## Overview

 `LeafFormQuery` ([formQuery.js](https://github.com/department-of-veterans-affairs/LEAF/blob/master/LEAF_Request_Portal/js/formQuery.js)) is a globally available object on LEAF sites that provides an interface for querying data via the `./api/form/query` endpoint.
 It provides features that improve user experience, such as processing large queries in smaller chunks, which helps avoid perceived slowdowns in web browsers.

+## Quick Start 🚀

+The LEAF Report Builder can auto-generate a LeafFormQuery template.
+To generate a template:

+1. Navigate to the Report Builder
+2. Generate a report
+3. Click on "JSON", and select the "JavaScript Template" option

 ## Methods